harmonicalchemy/modular-emacs/README.md

 ## Introduction:

-**Welcome to Harmonic Alchemy Modular Emacs - _Official V1.0.1 point release_** -
+**Welcome to Harmonic Alchemy Modular Emacs - _Official V1.0.1 point release Q2-2019_** -

 > **Note:** I still have not solved the Mac OS glitch, of not getting shell environment vars into Emacs, _(Emacs cannot find the VMD app)_.
 I still suspect the cause is external to Emacs though...
 The bandaid fix is to start Emacs from the shell and everything works fine...
 So I got that problem on the back burner for now...
 If you are a Mac User and find a solution please let me know!
 I will give you credit!

 This project has been a long time coming.
 Its history goes back a few years ago when I went searching for some better ways to configure my then pretty basic Emacs configuration of over 10 or so years!
-I ended up forking Mohammed Ismail Ansari's  [**super-emacs project**](https://github.com/MyTerminal/super-emacs) from Github...
-I tried that for a while, liked some things and tried to get rid of other things that were confusing to me at the time.
+I cloned a few Emacs repos on Github to try different things out for a while.
+I liked some things and tried to get rid of other things after installing them which got confusing after a while.
+I ended up with lots of questionable elisp code, much of which were things possibly no longer needed!
 After a couple years of adding/removing configuring/re-configuring it started feeling like I was painting myself into a tangled corner like getting _"lost in a maze of twisty little passages all different"_!
 So I decided to start over from scratch and modularize everything with the idea of preventing tangled messes like this from happening with your own Emacs setups!

 I am a devOps engineer, computer scientist, composer/musician, sound designer, architect, writer/publisher.
 I wear a lot of hats!
 My emacs needs to wear a lot of hats as well!
 I am attempting to build features into **Emacs** that empower all the above without becoming an over complicated mess! **_"good luck with that"_**  :octocat: